websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/modified-facet.md

     past-month
     past-year

 By default, all the time ranges end in `*`, which evaluates to *now*.
-For example, the past-week range is:
+For example, the past-week range is

     [past-week TO *]